psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 FWHM Gaussian kernel using fslmath.
 This procedure also generates a brain mask for ISC analysis.
-The brain mask is used to exclude those voxels which were not present in every functional data of subjects and it is smaller than the one originally provided by StudyForrest data.
+The brain mask is used to exclude those voxels which were not present in every functional data of subjects and it is smaller than the one originally provided by *studyforrest* data.

 This whole step can be done in Linux environment using ForrestDataGenerator.m_ script in Matlab (2014a or newer).
 The script requires that FSL is installed in